Firefighters tackle blazes in Custer, Hill City

 Multiple agencies were called out to fighter the Custer home fire

 RAPID CITY, S.D.
-(KOTA) - Firefighters from several volunteer departments knocked down two fires overnight, in Custer and Hill City.
+(KEVN) - Firefighters from several volunteer departments knocked down two fires overnight, in Custer and Hill City.

 The Custer fire, about 9 p.m., was at a home on the 400 block of Harney Street.
 A release from the Custer Volunteer Fire Department stated that the fire was serious enough to issue multiple alarms, bringing out crews from neighboring departments.